top of page

 Misconception #3: All spatial technologies can follow the same analysis workflow

 Another critical oversight is the assumption that all spatial transcriptomes can be funneled through a single, standardized pipeline.
-In reality, the "best" workflow is dictated by how the data was captured, either via Next-Generation Sequencing (NGS) or in situ imaging.
+In reality, the "best" workflow is dictated by the research objective and how the data was captured, either via Next-Generation Sequencing (NGS) or in situ imaging.

 Streamlining spatial transcriptome data analysis with C-DIAM